 Tennessee Promise includes several components to increase college access among recent high school graduates.
 Tennessee Promise aims to simplify college access by removing the biggest barrier to higher education: cost.
-The scholarship covers tuition and mandatory fees for on-campus courses2 at eligible institutions regardless of students' academic merit or
+The scholarship covers tuition and mandatory fees for on-campus courses at eligible institutions regardless of students' academic merit or

 Additionally, all Promise applicants are paired with a mentor whose purpose is to assist students with the college application and financial aid process during their senior year of high school and the summer between graduation and enrollment in college.
-Some applicants, especially firstgeneration college students, may find college application and enrollment Tennessee Promise supports college access.
+Some applicants, especially first-generation college students, may find college application and enrollment procedures difficult to navigate.
+Through mentors and other components procedures difficult to navigate.
+Through mentors and other components, Promise is designed to provide wraparound support services to students as they transition from high school to college.